storyblok/storyblok-nuxt/README.md

 ## Legacy Rendering Rich Text

 > [!WARNING]
 > The legacy `richTextResolver` is soon to be deprecated.
-We recommend migrating to the new `useRichText` composable described above instead.
+We recommend migrating to the new `useStoryblokRichText` composable described above instead.

 You can easily render rich text by using the `renderRichText` function that comes with `@storyblok/nuxt` and a Vue computed property: